cycloptux/GiselleBot-Documentation/docs/source/terms.rst

 In regards to the use of our Bot(s), you acknowledge that by inviting the Bot(s), and/or using the features offered by such Bot(s), in one or more Discord Servers constitutes an implicit agreement to these Terms.

-You acknowledge that your access to any of our Services might be revoked upon any breach of these Terms, and upon a breach of the Terms and/or Policies set by Discord, such us:
+You acknowledge that your access to any of our Services might be revoked upon any breach of these Terms, and upon a breach of the Terms and/or Policies set by Discord, such as:

 * `Discord's Terms of Service <https://discord.com/terms>`_
 * `Discord Privacy Policy <https://discord.com/privacy>`_